pivotal/docs-tap/install-azure/vscode-install.hbs.md

-# Install Tanzu Developer Tools for VS Code
+# Install Tanzu Developer Tools for your VS Code

 <!-- The below partial is in the docs-tap/partials directory -->